The Familiar

 The woman paused, and put her hands on her hips, looking at Jeve.
 “You’d better not let her bite me.”

-“I haven’t ever seen her bite someone.”
-Technically true.
+“I haven’t ever seen her bite someone,” Jeve said.
+“She’s no trouble at all.”

 “I don’t care.
 I don’t…” The woman trailed off, seemingly caught by the coyote’s gaze.
 Then she blinked.
 “What was I saying?”